FT8 Mode by Joe Taylor K1JT part of the WSJT-X suite

 PSK31 is about an 80% duty cycle mode.
 Even with a 100 watts full duty cycle rig, it still needs to dissipate heat!
 Besides, 20 watts more makes little difference.
 I've worked VK3 and VK4 on just 35 Watts an Output of around 50W is enough to work the world, and your fellow CQs will appreciate the courtesy.
 Also be sure your voice processor is NOT enabled when using digital modes, Also check the propagation for the band your on and the time of day, its no good putting KW's out on a closed band,

-PSK31 is arguably the most popular amateur radio digital mode.
+PSK31 was arguably the most popular amateur radio digital mode before FT8 burst on the scene.
 It utilized phase-shift-keying to provide robust, narrow signal width communications, and requires very little power to QSO the world!
 There are hundreds of digital modes.
 To get started or to learn more about the most common ones, acquire ARRL’s ‘HF digital handbook’ by Steve Ford, WB8IMY.
 For the technical types, be sure to snag Roland Prosch’s (DF3LZ) ‘Technical Handbook for Radio Monitoring’.

 Try 30 meters PSK31!
 It’s a robust band, offering the best of 20M and 40M.
 It’s a small segment of a no contesting band.
 Used only for digital modes and CW.
 Be sure to operate within your privileges.
 PSK31 can typically be found around 10.140.